 The next time list

 With so much to choose from, we had to make some tough choices.
 Among the things we missed was a visit to Eling Tide Mill.
-It was an extremely rare chance to see a working watermill and great place to keep in your back pocket for a rainy day, but we took advantage of a rare bit of sunshine in our few days to get outdoors a bit more.
+It was an extremely rare chance to see a working watermill and a great place to keep in your back pocket for a rainy day, but we took advantage of a rare bit of sunshine in our few days to get outdoors a bit more.
 There was also a delicious-sounding stop we couldn’t find time for in Mudeford, where The Noisy Lobster serves legendary breakfasts and can also be the well-earned lunch break in another walk from Keyhaven.

 VIEW ALL OUR PLACES IN THE NEW FOREST